-The fuel cell produces the electricity by coupled oxidation of the fuel at the anode (e.g. H2) and reduction of the oxidant at the cathode (e.g. O2).
+Fuel cells produce the electricity by coupled oxidation of the fuel at the anode (e.g. H_2) and reduction of the oxidant at the cathode (e.g. O_2).
 The anodic and cathodic half-reactions are separated by the electrolyte which has only ionic but not electronic conductivity.
 The electrons generated on the anode are forced to flow through the external circuit, thus generating the direct current.

 Fuel cells have the following advantages in addition to the abovementioned ones: (i) Silent operation and potential mechanical durability due to the lack of the moving parts; (ii) Independent scaling of power (fuel cell size) and capacity (fuel-tank size); (iii) Quick recharge by the refueling.
-Therefore, they can operate in the wide power range for the portable, automotive, and immobile grid applications.
+Therefore, fuel cells can operate in the wide power range for portable, automotive, and immobile grid applications.

-The drawbacks of fuel cells addressed by the extensive research are (i) High cost, e.g. due to the use of expensive catalysts; (ii) Mediocre gravimetric and volumetric power densities, in comparison with batteries and combustion engines; (iii) Low volumetric energy density of the hydrogen fuel and its storage complications, (iv) Difficulties in the direct use of alternative fuels (e.g. formic acid, methanol, gasoline), which are leading to the necessity of their reforming; (v) Susceptibility to the environmental poisons; (vi) Limited operational temperature compatibility; (vii) Durability issues during the start-stop cycling [11].
+The drawbacks of fuel cells addressed by the extensive research are (i) High cost, e.g. due to the use of expensive catalysts; (ii) Mediocre gravimetric and volumetric power densities in comparison with batteries and combustion engines; (iii) Low volumetric energy density of the hydrogen fuel and its storage complications, (iv) Difficulties in the direct use of alternative fuels (e.g. formic acid, methanol, gasoline), which necessitates their reforming prior use; (v) Susceptibility to the environmental poisons; (vi) Limited operational temperature compatibility; (vii) Durability issues during start-stop cycling [11].

-Several types of fuel cells exist, depending on the fuel and electrolyte type (see Table 2.1).
-The fuel cells operating at the high temperature, such as solid oxide fuel cell (SOFC), molten carbonate fuel cell (MCFC), and phosphoric acid fuel cell (PAFC), are utilized for the stationary applications.
-The transport, portable, and small-scale stationary applications require low operating temperature and can be fulfilled by proton-exchange membrane fuel cells (PEMFC), alkaline fuel cells (AFC), and emerging anion-exchange membrane fuel cells (AEMFC).
+Several types of fuel cells exist depending on the fuel and electrolyte types (see Table 2.1).
+Fuel cells operating at high temperature, such as solid oxide fuel cell (SOFC), molten carbonate fuel cell (MCFC), and phosphoric acid fuel cells (PAFC), are utilized for the stationary applications.
+Transport, portable, and small-scale stationary applications require low operating temperature and can be fulfilled by proton-exchange membrane fuel cells (PEMFC), alkaline fuel cells (AFC), and emerging anion-exchange membrane fuel cells (AEMFC).